qtumproject/qtumbook/part2/erc20-token.md

 The contract had been deployed to `a778c05f1d0f70f1133f4bbf78c1a9a7bf84aed3`.
 (You'd get a different contract address).

-The `solar status` lists all contracts that had been deployed with solar:
+The `solar status` command lists all contracts that had been deployed with solar:

 ```
 solar status